LouisRouss/Diffusion-Based-Model-for-Colorization/README.md

 # Future of this repo
 I'm currently training the model with a shallower network than the Palette paper and a smaller batch size, according to my little computation power.
 Any insight/remark is welcome !
+The test mode isnt implemented yet
+For the validation loop in the training loop, necessity to use/find a more suitable/ an additional metric

 # Reference
 Palette Image_to_Image Diffusion Models https://arxiv.org/pdf/2111.05826v1.pdf